 - Red food coloring

 Combine above ingredients until smooth.
 Pipe onto cookies with a Ziploc bag with a corner snipped off.
-Then spread frosting with knife.
+Then spread frosting with a knife.
 Sprinkle top with crushed candy canes.
 And enjoy!

 You Might Also Like: